flame/blis/docs/Discord.md

-*DISCLAIMER: The [BLIS](https://github.com/flame/blis) project is not affiliated with [Discord Inc.](https://discord.com/company) in any way, and we use the Discord logo with their permission.*
+*NOTE: The [BLIS](https://github.com/flame/blis) project is not affiliated with [Discord Inc.](https://discord.com/company) in any way, and we use the Discord logo with their permission.*

 ## Contents